The theory of figures of Clairaut with focus on the gravitational rigidity modulus: inequalities and an improvement in the Darwin-Radau equation: Introduction

-Up to now the transit method is the most successful technique in observing extrasolar planets.
+This work has been done under the premise that $\Io$ is given but ``this is exactly the opposite to the actual practice followed by astronomers'' (referee's comment) who from observed values of $\Om$ and several gravitational moments $J_2,J_4,J_6,\ldots$ obtain information about the internal mass distribution of the body including the value of $\Io$ (see \cite{zharkov} chapter 3).
+The next paragraph shows that in situations where astronomical observations are difficult the results in this paper can be used in the usual astronomer way.

+The spin rate of an exoplanet can be estimated from near-infrared spectroscopic observations \cite{snellen2014fast}.
 As argued in \cite{kellermann2018interior}, ``the shape of the transiting light curve might, in principle, reveal the shape of the planet, and in particular, its deviation from spherical symmetry'', namely $\ep(R)$.
-If this is the case, the results in this paper that relate $m,\Io,R,\Om,$ and $\ep(R)$ (or/and $J_2$) may be very useful in constraining the values of $\Io$ and $\Om$ for exoplanets in the same way the Darwin-Radau does but with the advantage of being applicable to ratios of $R_\Irm/R$ to which the Darwin-Radau theory does not apply.
+So, in theory, it may be possible to estimate $\zeta$ and $\ep(R)$ for an exoplanet and, using $3J_{2v}=2\ep(R)-\zeta$, also $J_{2v}$.
+If this is the case, then equation (\ref{IomR2}) establishes upper and lower bounds to $\Io/(mR^2)$.
+If the approximation $\gm\approx\gm_\Irm$ is further adopted then equations (\ref{gmI}), (\ref{gmJ}), (\ref{RRIin0}), and (\ref{mu}) imply

+which is a as Darwin-Radau type formula.
+The approximation may fail: for bodies with unusual density distributions (as for instance with a high density core surrounded by a homogeneous layer, see the ``Thick shell Roche model'' in Section \ref{roche}), for fast spinning bodies (corrections of order $\zeta^2$ are nonnegligible), and for bodies that are not in hydrostatic equilibrium.

+In order to test the validity of equation (\ref{epmuapprox}), the values of $m$, $R$, $\ep(R)$, and $\Om$ for the Earth, Mars, Jupiter, Saturn, Uranus, and Neptune, taken from the ``NASA fact sheets'', were used to estimate $J_{2v}=(2\ep(R)-\zeta)/3$ and, by means of equation (\ref{epmuapprox}), $\frac{\Io}{mR^2}$.
+The result was compared to the values of $\frac{\Io}{mR^2}$ given in the same reference.
+The relative difference between both values varies from $0.7\%$ (for the Earth) to $20\%$ (for Uranus) being in the average $10\%$.
+Notice that within Clairaut's theory the approximation $\gm\approx\gm_\Irm$ for the gravitational modulus $\gm$ is much better than that for $\frac{\Io}{mR^2}$ given in equation (\ref{epmuapprox}).
+This may be explained by the variational principle: $\gm$ is the minimum value of a functional that has as its minimum point the the ellipticity (times an arbitrary nonnull constant) as a function of the radius.
+An error of order $\dt$ in the minimum point becomes an error of order $\dt^2$ in the minimum value $\gm$.